Visitor Information

 Kache Bano Canopy Walk-A-Way

 The Kache Bano Walk-a-Way, installed nearby by the Cross River State Tourism Bureau, is a world class rainforest canopy experience.
-It is an easy hike from Drill Ranch camp and is the longest and highest canopy walkway in Africa.
+It is an easy hike from Drill Ranch camp and was the longest and highest canopy walkway in Africa; sadly, most of the walk-a-way was wiped out in the 2012 landslide.
 For those who have visited the canopy walkway at Kakum National Park in Ghana you will be interested to know that the Kache Bano Walkaway was built by the same people but is far more sophisticated in terms of design and materials.
-It is a beautiful and exciting experience.

 Afi Mountain Wildlife Sanctuary

 The Afi Mountain Wildlife Sanctuary was created in May 2000 and is managed by the Cross River State Forestry Commission.
-Protection and research is sponsored by a partnership of four NGOs (Pandrillus, Wildlife Conservation Society, Nigerian Conservation Foundation, Fauna & Flora International) with government.
+Protection and research is sponsored by a partnership of NGOs (Pandrillus, Wildlife Conservation Society and its partners) with government.
 After generations of hunting, Afi’s gorillas, chimpanzees, drills and other endangered species are shy and need a few more years of good protection before they will be easily seen.
 Afi’s gorillas belong to the most endangered subspecies – the Cross River gorilla.
 Day hikes or multi-day treks can be arranged by Drill Ranch.
 There are modest, additional fees required which are collected by Drill Ranch on behalf of the Forestry Commission.
+Guides are required.

 Afi Mountain is listed as an ‘Important Bird Area’ for Nigeria, and the migratory swallow roost at Boje is one of the largest in Africa.
 Bird-watchers are welcome, but mist-netting is not permitted except by special arrangement with the state wildlife authority.